Epic-Breakfast-Productions/OpenQuarterMaster/software/plugins/external-item-search/docs/source/usage.rst

 	``GET`` ``/api/v1/search``

-	This endpoint gathers what providers (downstream services) we have available.
+	This endpoint performs the actual search on the various providers enabled.

 	Example return data: